lemurkat/NPC-Jasper/README.md

 He HAS NOT been fully tested for compatibility for:
 - Stardew Valley Expanded

-The archives of the Archaeology House also contain many new aspects of SDV lore, some relating to my other mods (Mr. Ginger, the Ranch Expansion). **THIS REQUIRES CP 1.14 or HIGHER to work** If you do not want extra lore, do not poke through the filing cabinets.
+The archives of the Archaeology House also contain many new aspects of SDV lore, some relating to my other mods (Mr. Ginger, the Ranch Expansion). **THIS REQUIRES CP 1.14 or HIGHER to work.** If you do not want extra lore, do not poke through the filing cabinets.

 If you run a lore-related mod of your own and would like to add some of your own lore to the archives, please message me and I shall see what can be done.

 Note: sometimes you may see references to a charater named "Mona".
 This is NOT the custom NPC of the same name, but related to the canon-Mona that once lived in Pelican Town.

 There are some aspects of Jasper's six-heart scene that contain a small amount of gore (related to an injury he sustains).
 A core element of Jasper's character growth relates to a rather terrible thing happening to him during the process of the game, and I will not remove it altogether.
 Actions have consequences.